Last Updated on by

 - There are different recipes every week.
 You don’t have to worry about eating the same meals over and over again.

-- You can choose your delivery date.
+- You can choose your delivery service date.
 You want your meal to be fresh, so if you plan to cook on Friday, don’t schedule it for Monday.

 - No commitment is required.
 While it is a subscription service, you can skip weeks if needed or even cancel at any time.
 You don’t have to sign up for months or years at a time.